 The brand’s Kinetic Seat Technology is employed, while the instrumentation uses HMI technology to give a 3D impression.

 Mechanical details of the car have not been revealed though it is bound to use a hybrid powertrain.
-In his speech unveiling the UX van Zyl reveals that a staggering 98 per cent of all European Lexus sales are of hybrid cars.
+In his speech unveiling the UX van Zyl reveals that a staggering 98% of all European Lexus sales are of hybrid cars.

-“We offer the broadest range of premium hybrids in the industry with 10 different models, and we sell more than any other manufacturer,” he says.
+“We offer the broadest range of premium hybrids in the industry with ten different models, and we sell more than any other manufacturer,” he says.

 The range-topping LC is also making its debut on the Lexus stand in Paris.
 Using a new multi-stage hybrid system, the car is due on sale in January 2017.